mnot/I-D/stakeholder-rights/draft.md

 stakeholders (e.g., end users).

 For example, there has been increasing pressure from network operators to change HTTP {{RFC7230}}
-to make it more amenable to optimisation, filtering, and interposition of other "value-added" services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
+to make it more amenable to optimisation, filtering, and interposition of other value-added services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
 However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the rights of two existing stakeholders; end users and